New Year: Resolutions and Solutions!

-As 2016 drew to a close, it ended in a flurry of chaos and obligations and what felt like an insurmountable time deficit.
-As we rang in a new year, we resolved to make some changes.
+As the year draws to a close, it ends in a flurry of chaos and obligations and what feels like an insurmountable time deficit.
+As we ring in a new year, we resolve to make some changes.
 Instead of the usual resolutions about weight loss and fitness that are gone by mid-January, let's go deeper and create some lasting habits instead!

 Get Involved.
 Now more than ever, volunteering is so important.
 If the thought of taking on another charity drive fills you with dread, remember that SignUp.com takes the endless reply all email chains and telephone tag out of the picture.
 It’s never been easier to do good.
 Simply create a SignUp for your event or drive and then spread the word on social media or via your organization’s newsletter.
 Participants can sign up 24/7 from their smart phones, computers or tablets and automated emails will remind them of their commitments.
 Real time updates and eCalendar syncing take the pressure off of reminding everyone to show up or to give.
 Creating a community around a shared mission means everyone gets to be a part of the joy without taking on the stress.